ForNeVeR/Cesium/docs/architecture-sets.md

 Architecture set influences the following features of compiled programs:
 - pointer size,
 - size of pointer-dependent memory areas (such as stack arrays and arrays embedded into structures),
-- target architecture of the produced .NET assembly (not implemented yet, see issue #TODO),
+- target architecture of the produced .NET assembly (not implemented yet, see issue #353),
 - ability to compile certain C constructs.

 Cesium aims to support the following architecture sets: